AlexanderMcDowell/LA-Coin/README.md

 ```

 #### Status Codes
-`status: success` --> both parties have been debited and credited accordingly
+`status: success` --> Both parties have been debited and credited accordingly
+`status: failure` --> Either bad wallet adress or too low of a balance